RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - In reckoning the numbers of people of the Commonwealth, or of a State or other part of the Commonwealth, aboriginal natives shall not be counted.
         - Funding purpose due to Indigenous people being held to be so inferior that they were not to expect the same level of government expenditure or political participatory rights as non- Indigenous Australians.
     - The 1967 referendum
-      - In 1958, the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) was formed with the aim of campaigning for repeal of discriminatory legislation, and to “amend the federal Constitution to give the Commonwealth Government power to legislate for aborigines as for other citizens”
+      - In 1958, the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) was formed with the aim of campaigning for repeal of discriminatory legislation, and to "amend the federal Constitution to give the Commonwealth Government power to legislate for aborigines as for other citizens"
-      - The amendment simply empowered the Commonwealth to enact “special laws” for Indigenous people, but it did not require the Commonwealth to pass those laws
+      - The amendment simply empowered the Commonwealth to enact "special laws" for Indigenous people, but it did not require the Commonwealth to pass those laws
-        - Removed “other than the aboriginal race in any state” clause of race power to make laws about aboriginal people
+        - Removed "other than the aboriginal race in any state" clause of race power to make laws about aboriginal people
 - The Race power
   - the race power def
     - Power derived from s 51(xxvi)